Latin American and Caribbean Studies

 - 3 credits are allowed to overlap with each of the student's majors and minors.

 - Students may transfer up to 6 credits towards the Latin American Studies minor (only 3 credits of which are from a grammar/conversation course).

 Completing the Required Portfolio

 Students will select at least two artifacts from their coursework and write a brief rationale addressing their minor coursework and experience (including internships, study abroad, and participation in program events, as relevant), especially how they gained a historical understanding of the idea of “Latin America and the Caribbean” and how their courses helped them understand Latin America and the Caribbean's relationship to other parts of the world.
-Additionally, students will craft a short (2-3 page) reflective essay addressing the following: How has pursuing an interdisciplinary study of Latin America, taking courses from a range of disciplinary perspectives, together with any internships, study abroad, extracurricular activities and/or participation in LAS program events, shaped their understanding of contemporary issues in the region?
+Additionally, students will craft a short (2-3 page) reflective essay addressing the following: How has pursuing an interdisciplinary study of Latin America, taking courses from a range of disciplinary perspectives, together with any internships, study abroad, extracurricular activities and/or participation in LACS program events, shaped their understanding of contemporary issues in the region?